Please DOWNLOAD & COMPLETE the Behavior History and Consent forms (link below). Have the completed forms with you for your appointment:

 - If you have photos or video recordings of your pet’s misbehavior, Dr. Schwartz would certainly want to view them.

-- Medical records are usually not necessary, however, if your pet has had a significant illness or surgery relevant to their health or behavior problem, please DO bring medical records.
-Anything that you think is important to bring along probably is.
+- Medical records are usually not necessary, however, if your pet has had a significant illness or surgery relevant to their health or behavior problem, please DO obtain medical records or ask your primary care veterinarian or any specialist who has evaluated your pet to email these documents to Dr. Schwartz at firstname.lastname@example.org.

-- If your pet has been on medication for this or any other behavior problem in the past, please bring PILL BOTTLES with you so that Dr. Schwartz can make a note of it and consider why the medication may have failed and what other medication, if any, might be recommended to help your pet.
+- If your pet has been on medication for this or any other behavior problem in the past, it may be helpful to show Dr. Schwartz the PILL BOTTLES for accuracy.
+It will be important to provide all details of previous medication to understand why the medication may have failed and what other medication, if any, might be recommended to help your pet.

 - In some cases, laboratory tests and other diagnostics may be repeated or recommended at the time of your appointment to get precise updates on your pet’s health.
 This can be important to clarify a suspected underlying cause or to plan an effective treatment.
-Your pet’s lab results and consult summary will be shared with your referring veterinarian.
-If your pet is on psychoactive medication, repeating laboratory tests periodically is critical to proper management.
-We want to evaluate your pet’s health and tolerance to medication over time.
+Your pet’s lab tests will be done by your primary care veterinarian, so please be sure to remind them to share test results with Dr. Schwartz.
+If your pet is already taking psychoactive medication, periodic laboratory retesting is essential to proper management, and to evaluate your pet’s health and tolerance to medication over time.

 “A hundred years from now, it will not matter